EC-Council · CCISO

 The CCISO differentiates candidates from peers holding purely technical credentials such as CISSP or CISM by explicitly validating executive management capabilities — governance, finance, procurement, and strategic planning — that boards and CEOs look for when appointing CISOs.
 It is particularly valued in federal, defense, healthcare, and financial services sectors where formal governance credentials carry weight in procurement and regulatory contexts.
 Holding CCISO often enables professionals to move from senior manager or director roles directly into VP of Security or CISO positions, and it is increasingly cited as a preferred or required qualification in CISO job postings at Fortune 500 companies and government agencies.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 578 questions.

 Explanation